 Share your story with us and send us the photo of your one dollar bill Rabbi to update the list.

-Every Sunday afternoon, the Rebbe stood outside his office for up to seven hours, handing out freshly minted dollar bills to the thousands of men, women, and children who came to receive his blessing.
+From 1986 until Sunday, March 1, 1992, every week the Rebbe stood outside his office for hours, sometimes up to seven straight, distributing freshly minted one-dollar bills to thousands of men, women, and children who came to receive his blessing.

 Receiving a one-dollar bill from Rabbi Menachem Mendel Schneerson, the Holy Lubavitcher Rebbe, is considered a special and meaningful experience for many people.
 The one-dollar bill is regarded as a symbol of the Rebbe's blessings and encouragement to donate to charity.
 Some people believe that owning a one-dollar bill given by the Rebbe is a way to connect with his teachings and legacy, as well as to feel spiritually close to him.